 Due to its excellent logistical infrastructure, the Netherlands is often chosen as a primary logistic hub for the EU.
-Since Brexit this is also more and more the case for UK companies that want to import goods into the EU.
 If your business imports goods into the Netherlands from outside the EU, the goods will have to be declared for customs purposes and may be subject to customs duties and VAT.
 The EU is a customs union, which means that the EU is treated as a single territory for customs purposes and that in principle the same rules and rates apply in each Member State.
 This means that, once goods are in 'free circulation' (i.e. all duties paid and import formalities completed) in one Member State, such as the Netherlands, they can move freely between all other Member States, without further payment of customs duties or further customs formalities.

 However, although the rules are the same throughout the EU, the interpretation and/or application may differ in the various EU countries.
 As a result of the long tradition of being a trading country with an open and business friendly environment, the Dutch Customs Authorities are known for their flexible solutions in terms of customs supervision.
-This does not mean that lower duties are levied or no controls are performed, but it does mean that the Dutch Customs Authorities typically try performing their controls and supervision in such a manner that it has little impact on the company's operations.
+This does not mean that lower duties are levied or no controls are performed, but it does mean that the Dutch Customs Authorities typically try to perform their controls and supervision in such a manner that it has little impact on the company's operations.